James Gill (artist): Early works

 In 1962, Gill moved to Los Angeles, carrying in his luggage numerous works of art including Women in Cars which he presented to the Felix Landau Gallery.
-In November 1962, the Museum of Modern Art in New York – as a gift of John de Menil and Dominique de Menil – added his three-part painting of Marilyn Monroe called Marilyn Triptych to its collection.
-His drawing Laughing Women in car and Close-up was shown between drawings by Picasso and Odilon Redon.
+In November 1962, the Museum of Modern Art in New York – as a gift of John and Dominique de Ménil – added his three-part painting of Marilyn Monroe, titled Marilyn Triptych, to its collection.
+His drawing Laughing Women in Car and Close-up was shown between drawings by Picasso and Odilon Redon.

 In 1965, Gill taught painting at the University of Idaho.
 His work in these years was often depressing and bleak in tone and mood.
-Main themes were the social and political affairs such as the Vietnam War.
+Main themes were social and political affairs, such as the Vietnam War.
 Gill created a series of anti-war paintings which dealt with civil and military leaders.
-The playwright William Inge described the men in these paintings as “figures of high public reputation, momentarily caught in some nefarious act that will probably destroy their political or professional reputations”.
+The playwright William Inge described the men in these paintings as "figures of high public reputation, momentarily caught in some nefarious act that will probably destroy their political or professional reputations".